 - X-linked congenital nystagmus 6 (NYS6)

 Ocular albinism type 1 (OA1), or X-linked ocular albinism, is the most common form of ocular albinism.
 Ocular albinism is a genetic disorder characterized by vision abnormalities in affected males.
 Vision deficits are present at birth and do not become more severe over time.
 Affected individuals have normal skin and hair pigmentation.
 Ocular albinism is inherited as an X-linked recessive genetic condition and caused by mutations in the G protein-coupled receptor 143 (GPR143) gene.

-Organizations related to Ocular Albinism
+Ocular Albinism Resources